GursehajHarika/CENG319-Assignment/README.md

 # Introduction

 Pictures make everything more appealing, especially in applications.
-Picasso image library makes the process of adding that magical element of having a picture in your application easy. usually in a one line of code.
+Picasso image library makes the process of adding that magical element of having a picture in your application easy.
+Usually in a line of code.
 In picasso library, pictures from the Internet, Data and even images from the memory can all be displayed.
+This is a developer's dream component to have when dealing with images. it even automates the process of caching images from disk and memory.
+Image transformation memory use is even reduced when this library is impliment and used.

 # History

+This is a fairly new component for android released in 2013, this library was created to make the process of downloading or caching images easier.

-# The Major Meathods and Attributes
+# The Major Methods and Code For Implementation

 before you could start using the Picasso Library, there are some things that need to be done